 SAT Changes on the Horizon

-For international students taking the SAT, keep in mind that the SAT is changing to a computer-based format in the fall of 2023.
+For international students taking the SAT, the exam is only digital.
 This change will take place in the spring of 2024 for US-based students.

 The SAT is an exam that a committed student can master.
 Practice, practice, practice, and you can reach your targets and goals.